FeanorTheElf/fplll-cuda-enumeration/README.md

 After the library was build using `make lib`, it is possible to build fplll such that it uses its function for all enumerations.
 For that, configure the fplll build with `./configure --with-extenum-dir=<absolute_path_to_lib_directory> --with-extenum-lib=cudaenum --with-extenum-func=fplll_cuda_enum` (if you have not build fplll before, a `./autogen.sh` might be necessary).
 Then build fplll using `make`.

+# Code organization

+Most of the code of this project is contained in header files, as the implementation makes (extremely) heavy use of templates.
+In particular on the device, this this is the only efficient way to write abstractions.
+The following files contain significant parts of the implementation
+ - `enum.cuh` contains the actual algorithm, and the main entrypoint is the function `enumerate()`
+ - `recenum.cuh` contains a recursive enumeration (very similar to fplll) that is used as a subroutine
+ - `cuda_wrapper.h` resp. `cuda_wrapper.cu` contain the implementation of the interface to fplll
+ - `streaming.cuh` contains the communication between host and device during the running enumeration (notably, found solution points are passed to the host)
+The other files are either test files or wrap primitives in a way that allows the CPU-only mode, i.e. testing most of the code on a system that has no GPU.

 # CUDA Enumeration Idea

 In this part, we describe how the enumeration algorithm is parallelized on Cuda Blocks and Threads.
+For detailed information, see the soon-to-be published report.

 ## CUDA Blocks vs Warps vs Threads